A Beginner’s Guide to Becoming a Professional Wedding DJ

 Some advice you will want to consider is that professional wedding DJs have developed experienced outside of the wedding industry at nightclubs, corporate events, and other areas where they develop their skills.
 It is these skills, like being able to read a crowd and gauge how well they like your music that you cannot learn without spending some time outside the wedding world.

 Secondly, and equally important is you need to have some knowledge of all types of music, not just what is currently trending and popular.
 This could require doing some independent study, taking music courses, and learning how to play various instruments.
 You will also need to learn how to mix songs using various DJ platforms and equipment.

 Thirdly, you will need to be able to invest in various equipment to play and mix music on.
 Whether it is purchasing and downloading DJ mixing apps on your computer or buying actual physical mixers, you should have some money set aside.

-These first steps are just the beginning to becoming a wedding DJ.
-Even after developing your musical skills, investing in equipment, and getting some club bookings, does not mean you are ready to perform at weddings on your own.
+These first steps are just the beginning of becoming a wedding DJ.
+Even after developing your musical skills, investing in equipment, and getting some club bookings does not mean you are ready to perform at weddings on your own.
 Most DJs that want to get into weddings do so with the help of a professional DJ company, like Airwaves Music.

 Becoming a professional wedding DJ entails more than just helping the couple choose a playlist and performing it at their wedding reception.
 The couple is hiring you to provide them with an exceptional experience to further enhance their special day.
 This requires you to work with other vendors, like the photographer, videographer, and others to make sure everyone is in sync.